Rodpach/Invasion_process/README.md

 respective number of grid-cells invaded per year (n) and their cumulative count per year (n_cum).

 We proceed to load `sim_spatialinvasion`.
-We first obtain blank shapefile template from invasions and we only keep our shapefiles’ **id**, represented by the attribute/column `FID`.
-We the obtain the period range.
-To use `sim_spatialinvasion`, in addition to the blank shapefile, you also need to prove the id of your polygons as a character vector, the name of the simulation as a character vector, the number of grid-cells invaded at the start and the fixed growth rate.
+We first use a blank layer template from invasions and we only keep our layers’ **id**, represented by the attribute/column `FID`.
+We then obtained the period range.
+To use `sim_spatialinvasion`, in addition to the blank layer, you also need to provide as a character vector the column name that has the *id* of your polygons and also the name of the simulation as a character vector.
+The number of grid-cells invaded at the start is specified at `invasion_seed = 2` (for two staring grid-cells).
 You can also create an animated gif of the simulation by declaring `print_gif = T`.
-This can only be done if the `magick` package is installed.
-However, you do not need it to run simulations.
+This can only be done if the `magick` package is installed `install.packages("magick")`.
+This is not crucial and you do not need it to run simulations.

 ``` r
 #Loads sim_spatialinvasion function from our our github repository usin 'devtools' package.
 devtools::source_url("https://raw.githubusercontent.com/Rodpach/Invasion_process/master/sim_spatialinvasion.R")
 ```

-    ## ℹ SHA-1 hash of file is "1b8dc48007be544f12ce9e2dd4bd67956b0b6c7a"
+    ## ℹ SHA-1 hash of file is "830ecd3eee6ae2d5f423bedb85314410c53663c9"

 ``` r
 Svulg_30x30_sim = Svulg_30x30[, 1] #Remove invasion values to obtain a blank grid layer template.